frpouly/fibonacci_API/logbook.md

 I only had to overload the addition operator for this class as I am using only additions.
 I also overloaded the "to_s" method to write it correctly.

+Apparently, Ruby can deal with large numbers, as it is working perfectly well with the Inverted Fibonacci I wrote, so I will why it didn't work when I wanted to find the Fibonacci of a large number.

+Also, I found a very fast to calculate Fibonacci numbers [here](http://www.maths.surrey.ac.uk/hosted-sites/R.Knott/Fibonacci/fibFormula.html#section1.1)
+A method was proposed by Dijkstra back in 1978, and to compute Fibonacci(1000) it only uses 22 intermediate values.

+This new method works very well, now I can compute Fibonacci numbers up to 15 millions, while it was hard to go up to 100000 with the last one.
+However a lot of code I did is now useless.